 She is the first Hispanic in history to represent Washington state on the federal level, and was named to MSNBC’s “Top 10 Latino Politicians to Watch.”

-Growing up, Jaime graduated from Prairie High School and was member of the Prairie’s women’s basketball team.
+Growing up, Jaime graduated from Prairie High School and was a member of Prairie’s women’s basketball team.
 She also participated in activities like 4-H, fishing at Battle Ground Lake on opening day and swimming in the Lewis River.
 Jaime has a deep appreciation for what makes Southwest Washington special.

-From 2005-07 Jaime worked in Washington D.C. as a Senior Legislative Aide for Congresswoman Cathy McMorris Rodgers (R-Spokane).
-Jaime served as the Congresswoman’s lead advisor on health care policy, education, veterans’ and women’s issues.
-In 2007, she was appointed to serve as a State Representative to Washington state’s 18th Legislative District by Democrat and Republican County Commissioners from Clark and Cowlitz Counties.
+Jaime earned her Bachelor of Arts degree in Communications from the University of Washington.
+As a Senior Legislative Aide for Congresswoman Cathy McMorris Rodgers (R-Spokane), Jaime served as the congresswoman’s lead advisor on health care policy, education, veterans’ and women’s issues.
+In 2007, she sought and was appointed to serve as a State Representative to Washington state’s 18th Legislative District by Democrat and Republican County Commissioners from Clark and Cowlitz Counties.
 She was reelected by 60% of the voters in 2008, and served in that position until being elected to Congress in 2010.